Funding for 3- and 4-year-olds

 Where can I get information to help me choose?
 SHOW

 To get a place for your child, you will need to find a setting suitable for you and your child.
-You can search the information directory for settings, or contact the Family Information Service on 023 8083 3014.
+You can view our guide to choosing the right childcare setting and find local childcare.